jnozzi/cocoadev.com/SiteContent/General/HillegassCocoaBookFirstVsSecondEd.markdown

 the material in the first edition, you'll get its level of "Xcode-centric" detail on your own.

 What I can't understand is why most of these authors, who obviously possess deep knowledge of the frameworks and the object-oriented paradigms that they incorporate, end up failing to summarize clearly their dozen or so organizing principles.
-Hillegass, given his additional years of [[NextStep]] experience is doubly guilty of this.
+Hillegass, given his additional years of General/NextStep experience is doubly guilty of this.
 If he succeeds relative to his colleagues, it is because the rest are so bad.

-I think [[BookCocoaRecipes]] is an example that wasn't "rushed".
+I think General/BookCocoaRecipes is an example that wasn't "rushed".
 But it goes for everything-and-the-kitchen-sink in the API, and totally obfuscates the organizing details.
 Somewhat obsessive-compulsive in its approach.

-If you're looking for a follow-up reference, check out the reviews of [[BookCocoaProgramming]]
+If you're looking for a follow-up reference, check out the reviews of General/BookCocoaProgramming
 _____________________________________________________________________________________

 I had some previous programming experience but no knowledge of Cocoa or Objective-C. I thought the first edition of Hillegass was absolutely outstanding.
 If you really understood (almost) everything in the first edition, you don't need the second edition.
 Otherwise, I think you would find it very worthwhile.